Equitable Access Policy FAQ

 Yes, sharing of PubMed links and other reliable links can be added to a DRUM record.

 The waiver option is always available in these types of cases and does not rely on any evaluative process or approval process.
 Faculty members would be asked to complete a simple online form and the waiver would be automatically granted.
 Fortunately, over time, many publishers have moved to allow posting of peer-reviewed AAMs into repositories before publication.
-PACT’s proposed policy does not require preprints.
+The UMD policy does not require preprints.
 It asks for deposit of the Author Accepted Manuscript (AAM), the final, peer-reviewed version before the publishers adds typesetting, layout, and pagination.
 This issue has not been a problem at Harvard, MIT, Penn State, and other institutions employing a similar model.

 Current graduate students, fellows, non-faculty researchers, and faculty members not covered by this policy may create a similar license for themselves through the voluntary Individual Equitable Access License.